WebAssembly/spec/document/binary/instructions.rst

 Memory Instructions
 ~~~~~~~~~~~~~~~~~~~

-.. :ref:`Memory instructions <syntax-instr-memory>` are encoded as different byte codes, with loads and stores followed by their |memarg| immediate.
+Each variant of :ref:`memory instructions <syntax-instr-memory>` is encoded with a different byte code.
+Loads and stores are followed by the encoding of their |memarg| immediate.

 .. _binary-memarg:
 .. _binary-load: